 Security considerations

-Creation of Scenes on a Server that is capable of this functionality is dependent on the ACLs applied to the resources and the Client having the appropriate permissions.
-Interaction between a Client (embedded or separate) and a Server that hosts the resource that is referenced as a scene member is contingent on the Client having appropriate permissions to access the resource on the host Server.
+Creation of Scenes on a Server that is capable of this functionality is dependent on the ACLs applied to the Resources and the Client having the appropriate permissions.
+Interaction between a Client (embedded or separate) and a Server that hosts the Resource that is referenced as a Scene Member is contingent on the Client having appropriate permissions to access the Resource on the host Server.

-See OCF Security for details on the use of ACLs and also the mechanisms around Device Authentication that are necessary to ensure that the correct permissions exist for the Client to access the scene member resource(s) on the Server.
+See OCF Security for details on the use of ACLs and also the mechanisms around Device Authentication that are necessary to ensure that the correct permissions exist for the Client to access the Scene Member resource(s) on the Server.

 Icons